jesperberth/automationclass/lab03/lab3.md

-# Lesson 3: Work with Playbooks
+# Lab 3: Work with Playbooks

 In this session we will use Visual Studio Code and modules to work with ansible playbooks and create two playbooks, one for linux and one for windows